 Rack: 9 balls in a diamond.
 1-ball at apex on the foot spot, 9-ball in the center.
 Break: Must strike the 1-ball first.
 At least 4 balls must hit a cushion or a ball must be pocketed.
 Win condition: Legally pocket the 9-ball.

 The beauty of 9-ball is the combo opportunity.
-If the 3-ball is the lowest on the table and you hit it into the 9-ball, pocketing the 9 — you win.
-This makes every rack unpredictable.
-Full rules in our 9-ball guide.
+If the 3-ball is the lowest on the table and you hit it into the 9-ball, pocketing the 9, you win.
+Every rack is unpredictable.

 3. 10-Ball